 The new translation of provisional class F3I rules (Aerotow Gliders) was approved.

 Noise limits for RC Scale models established and approved (96 dB(A) at 3 m).

-Officer mutations: 1st Vice-president P. Freebrey had to resign.
+Officer changes: 1st Vice-president P. Freebrey had to resign.
 In his place P. Chaussebourg has been elected 1st V-P, at the same time keeping the function of Assistant French Speaking Secretary.
 W. Groth and O Saffek changed position, now being 2nd and 3rd V-P respectively.

 John Worth, Secretary since 1973 had to retire.
 The President thanked him for his hard work for the CIAM during 19 years and said that he was owed a lot of gratitude as he departed his official office.

 The President awarded John with the FAI Air Sports Medal and the associated Diploma.

 Chris Greenwood (AUS) has been elected the new Secretary.

 The only change with the S/C Chairmen was the replacement of A. Schroeder by M. Dilly as chairman of the Info/Ed subcommittee.

 Apart from the award given to John Worth, the following marks of honor were given:

 Alphonse Penaud Diploma P. Lagan (NZL)